Kareem Rahma: Career

+Entertainment career

-Rahma is known for his comic and creative works.
+Rahma is known for combining branded marketing and creative works.
 He has served as producer and executive producer for several films, including "Miracle Fishing: Kidnapped Abroad," and "Ferguson Rises," both of which premiered at Tribeca Film Festival.

 In 2020, he published a collection of poetry called "We Were Promised Flying Cars," a book of haiku about the future.
-The book, which has been described as dystopian, was promoted through a series of Cameo appearances by celebrities.
+The book, which has been described as dystopian, was promoted through a series of Cameo appearances by celebrities, including Gilbert Gottfried and Anthony Scaramucci.

 In 2020, he developed and produced "The Revolution Will be Televised," a video installation piece about police violence in the wake of George Floyd's murder.
 The video piece was projected onto the side of the Mill City Museum for several nights in June 2020.

-Media career

-In 2021, Rahma and Andrew Kuo co-founded the podcast company SomeFriends, which is focused on elevating BIPOC stories and talent, with the mission of entertaining everybody.